XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Verified Details

-MetaTrader 4, MetaTrader 5, FBS Trader proprietary app; no TradingView, no API
+MetaTrader 4, MetaTrader 5, FBS Trader app; no TradingView native trading, no crypto API

 Order types